 Tuition and Fees are due three weeks before the first class day of the semester.
-It is the students' responsibility to view their tuition, fees and/or dorm expenses online through their SIS account.
+It is the student's responsibility to view their tuition, fees and/or dorm expenses online through their SIS account.
 (Log in.
-Select Student.
-Select Records.)
-NHTI sends e-bills to student email accounts; students will not receive a paper bill.
+Select Student tab, Student Records, View Account Detail page.)
+Students will not receive a paper bill.
 Payments can be made by cash, check, MasterCard/VISA, Discover and Debit Card.
 NHTI reserves the right to put a financial hold on an account when being paid by a personal check for a period of 10 calendar days after the date payment is made to allow time for the check to clear.
 Students who require immediate services, including but not limited to, transcripts, housing deposits, course registration, etc. should pay using a secure method of payment, in U.S. Funds, such as cash, money order, bank check or credit card.

-Financial Aid Recipients - If you have completed the Financial Aid Award Letter/Payment Deferment for Financial Aid Recipients and returned it to the Financial Aid Office, you can deduct, from your tuition and fees due, the "estimated" amount of aid.
-This balance is due three weeks before the first class day of the semester.
-For a Payment Due Worksheet, to help you determine how much you will need to pay or how much your "estimated" refund will be, go to www.nhti.edu/bursar.
+Financial Aid Recipients.
+If you have completed the Financial Aid Award Letter/Payment Deferment for Financial Aid Recipients and returned it to the Financial Aid Office, you can deduct, from your tuition and fees charges, the "estimated" amount of aid.
+Any amount not covered is due by the payment due date.
+Students can check their financial aid status on the financial aid tab in their student account.
+For a Payment Due Worksheet, to help you determine how much you will need to pay or how much your "estimated" refund will be, go to www.nhti.edu/student-resources/ bursar.
 Students will continue to see a balance due on their account until their financial aid is applied to their account and the student's portion has been paid.